smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/BUILD_MODEL_SYNTAX.md

 ## __3. BUILD MODEL Example__

 !!! note
     - Examples are specific to one model, and the required option values ​​or the dataset used may differ from model to model.
-For a detailed description of each model, refer to the [ThanoSQL Pre-built Model Statement Reference](/en/how-to_guides/reference/#thanosql-pre-built-model-statement-reference)
+For a detailed description of each model, refer to the [ThanoSQL Model Statement Reference](/en/how-to_guides/reference/#thanosql-model-statement-reference)
     - Since the example works only when a specific model and dataset exist, it may not run normally when copied and used as it is.

 ### __3-1.
 Using the Auto_ML Model to Create a Classification Model__